 Unfortunately, thousands of PPC campaigns fail everyday.
-Unlike SEO campaigns where you may only waste a few hundred dollars on the wrong agency, you can potentially waste thousands of dollars in failed campaigns.
+Unlike digital marketing campaigns/SEO Compaigns where you may only waste a few hundred dollars on the wrong agency, you can potentially waste thousands of dollars in failed campaigns.

-This makes a lot of chiropractors hesitant to rely on PPC ads for their businesses.
-In reality, a successful PPC campaign can double and even triple your budget.
+This makes a lot of chiropractors hesitant/chiropractic practice to rely on create PPC ads for their businesses.
+In reality, a successful ppc campaign can double and even triple your ppc budget.
 Creating a productive campaign for your practice isn’t too difficult.

 Let’s use the previous keyword as an example.
 Here is why these two listings sit atop the SERP for the keyword, “Chiropractor Los Angeles”:

-Successful PPC ads are detailed, but concise.
-They’re also informative, but optimized with high-performance keywords.
-To start creating successful PPC campaigns for your practice, you’ll need to first choose the right keywords.
+Successful Pay Per Click advertising is detailed but concise.
+They’re also informative but optimized with high-performance keywords.
+To start creating a success Pay per click campaign for your practice, you’ll need to first choose the right keyword’s.

 These keywords will direct meaningful search traffic back to your landing page where they can convert.

-Google Keyword Planner is the native keyword research tool for Google Ads.
-Google Keyword Planner allows users to select from thousands of possible keyword combinations and analyze their data:
+Google Keyword Planner is the native keyword research tool for Google Ad’s.
+Google Keyword Planner allows target audience/users to select from thousands of possible keyword combinations and analyze their data:

 With Google Keyword Planner, you can check the average monthly searches for keywords.
 This simply means you can browse how many people are searching for a particular keyword.